The Software Testing TimelineClick on the image to see a larger version.

 2000 Session-based testing (Bach)

-Jonathan and James Bach publish the session-based testing method that combines accountability with exploratory testing.
+In the paper Session-Based Test Management (published in Software Testing and Quality Engineering magazine) Jonathan Bach publishes the session-based testing method.
+The method combines accountability with exploratory testing.

 2000 Professional Tester magazine launched